zq-star/TCP-Vuln-Report/PLC/AT-NA2000/tcp-rst/at-na2000-tcp-rst.md

 # Description
-Schneider Modicon M340 with firmware version SV03.60 has a denial of service vulnerability.
-When processing TCP RST packets, PLC M340 will incorrectly accept RST packets with arbitrary sequence numbers, which violates RFC793.
-This vulnerability allows attackers to send forged TCP RST packets, thereby interrupting normal connections and causing a denial of service attack.
+AT_NA2000 from NandaAutomationTechnology vendor has a denial of service vulnerability.
+For the processing of TCP RST packets, PLC AT_NA2000 has a wide acceptable range of sequence numbers.
+It does not require the sequence number to exactly match the next expected sequence value, just to be within the current receive window, which violates RFC5961.
+This flaw allows attackers to send multiple random TCP RST packets to hit the acceptable range of sequence numbers, thereby interrupting normal connections and causing a denial of service attack.

 # Reproduction
 ## Environment
 * Test host: IP1 - 192.168.1.31
-* PLC M221: TCP communication open port - 502; IP2 - 192.168.1.34
+* PLC AT_NA2000: TCP communication open port - 502; IP2 - 192.168.1.76
-* The test host and PLC M340 are directly connected via a network cable.
+* The test host and PLC AT_NA2000 are directly connected via a network cable.

 ## Reproduction steps
 1. In test host: